-Remarkable dialogue: "Doctor, get to the point." - "I need to borrow a cup of goo." - "Excuse me?" - "Please, I'll give it back!"
+- Remarkable dialogue: "Doctor, get to the point." - "I need to borrow a cup of goo." - "Excuse me?" - "Please, I'll give it back!"
 (Odo and Bashir)

 - "If you want to knock over some supplies, be my guest."
 (Kira, to Odo, enraged after the wry remarks by some Cardassians that Odo was a collaborator)

-Remarkable fact: Kira, now addressed as "Commander Kira", switches to a Starfleet uniform, in order to facilitate her mission among the Cardassians.
+- Remarkable fact: Kira, now addressed as "Commander Kira", switches to a Starfleet uniform, in order to facilitate her mission among the Cardassians.

 Considering how strictly their own regular military is organized, it is ironical how the Cardassians freedom fighters are now being lectured on basic underground tactics by none else but the former Bajoran resistance member Kira Nerys.
 While Damar is willing to bear the situation with a certain humility, Rusot uses any opportunity to question Kira's advice and to put moral concerns above the fulfillment of the mission.
 As already mentioned in the previous review, some of his objections are very legitimate.
 Moreover, although it may remain a side note in the big war, this is the Cardassian struggle for freedom, and it is only understandable that they are accordingly emotional about it.
-Seeing how level-headed Kira remains all the time (except when she is openly insulted as it happened in "When It Rains" and once again in this episode when Rusot claims she wants to see all Cardassians dead), it is quite a change from her time in the Bajoran Resistance and even on Deep Space Nine.
+Seeing how level-headed Kira remains all the time (except when she is openly insulted as it happened in "When It Rains" and once again in this episode when Rusot claims she wants to see all Cardassians dead), it is quite a change from her time in the Bajoran Resistance and even on Deep Space 9.
 It is a new role that fell into her lap, and she does her best to perform it, just like Damar on the opposite side.
 I like this indefinite tension between the two, and I don't miss that so far they haven't clash violently because of Ziyal's death.
 As Damar loses everything in this episode (his family is murdered, and he has to kill his closest friend Rusot for the cause), everything could happen to him, but he remains extraordinarily composed.

 Regarding Rusot, although he was introduced as a disposable character in the first place, he does not fail to make an impact as a member of "Old Cardassia".
 Only his sudden urge to kill Kira and Odo at a most critical point of the common mission is so foolish that shooting him was justified to save their lives.
 Well, maybe that made it somewhat easier for Damar.
 It is also a bit of "eye for an eye" of an odd kind, considering what he did to Kira when he killed Ziyal.